U.S. Stocks Lose Momentum

 "Sentiment is very tentative, so it will stop consistent risk taking, but certainly the situation is better than it was two months ago, even two weeks ago," she added.

-Shares of companies selling consumer staples were among the biggest gainers in the stock market Tuesday.
+Shares of companies selling consumer staples were among the bright spots in the stock market Tuesday.

 Elsewhere, the Stoxx Europe 600 rose 0.3%.